Financial Planning for Truck Drivers: 7 Steps

 You may be a professional driver, but are you good at handling the financial side of your business?

-There are truck payments to worry about, truck insurance costs, maintenance costs and more.
+There are truck payments to worry about, truck insurance costs, maintenance costs, and more.
 What happens when you get to the beginning of the year and tax time rolls around?

+Finances are not something you should take lightly as a truck driver.
+You may be a professional driver, but you're probably not a professional accountant.
 As an accountant myself who works with carriers and drivers across the country for an organization called ATBS, which provides tax and business solutions for truck drivers like you, I understand how confusing it can be to keep your finances in order.

-Step 3: Generate a Profit and Loss Statement
+Tip 1: Generate a Profit and Loss Statement

 A profit and loss statement (P&L) is the number one thing that you should create each month to keep your finances on track.
 You can generate a P&L statement by comparing your revenue to your expenses.